pgajjar13/EDA-Project-One-Group-6/README.md

 .

 The most significant age group was 15 years and older, more specifically the 25 to 65 group.
 Most of the numbers coming out of the Toronto region
+I did an analysis on the Ottawa region as well and found out that the age groups remain the same as in Toronto.